- Th.D. (The General Theological Seminary of the Episcopal Church)

 - M.A.
 (Hartford Seminary)

 - America’s Religious Diversity

 - Christian-Muslim Relations

 - Jewish-Christian-Muslim Relations

-Dr. Mosher was a participant in the 2011 Building Bridges Seminar—an international gathering of Christian and Muslim scholars convened annually by the Archbishop of Canterbury.
-She has been a keynote speaker, workshop leader, or panelist in many venues in the US and abroad—including England, Turkey, Uganda, and Korea.
-An accomplished musician, her workshops sometimes combine her expertise in interreligious understanding with her training in theology and the arts.
+Dr. Mosher has been a keynote speaker, workshop leader, or panelist in many venues in the US and abroad—including England, Turkey, Uganda, and Korea.
+An accomplished musician, her work sometimes combine her expertise in interreligious understanding with her training in theology and the arts.

-An Episcopal Church Fellow, Dr. Mosher holds degrees from Boston University, the University of Massachusetts (Lowell), Hartford Seminary, and a doctor of theology from the General Theological Seminary of the Episcopal Church.
+An Episcopal Church Foundation, Dr. Mosher holds degrees from Boston University, the University of Massachusetts (Lowell), Hartford Seminary, and a doctor of theology degree from the General Theological Seminary of the Episcopal Church.